inxilpro/node-checkenv/README.md

 ## Planed Enhancements

-There are two major enhancements in the pipeline:
+There is one major enhancements in the pipeline:

   1. Value validation (type, enum, regex)